All Episodes

 The number of uninsured now is floating around 47 million.

-But if you go in there and you examine all of the 47 million using census figures and other uh demographic data, what you learn is that the real number of people who want health insurance and can't afford it is 12 million.
+But if you go in there and you examine all of the 47 million using census figures and other demographic data, what you learn is that the real number of people who want health insurance and can't afford it is 12 million.

-It's right there in the stimulus money hadn't been spent.
+It's right there in the stimulus money.

 So the question, why not do that?